 Shoes.-No one article of the soldier's clothing plays so large a part in his efficiency as the shoe.
-Although army commanders and sanitarians of the past century have emphasized the importance of good footwear, it is but recently that the military shoe has received scientific study.
-A board of officers convened for the purpose by our War Department in 1912 rendered its report in the form of an admirable study of the foot and the shoe.
-A number of important recommendations are made in this report, among which are: (a) The adoption of shoes made on a rational last; (b) careful fitting by company officers personally; (c) full series of sizes carried in stock at posts; (d) frequent inspections of feet by company and medical officers.

-Colonel Munson in his book "The Soldier's Foot and the Military Shoe," lays down the following requirements for a good military shoe:
+Although army commanders and sanitarians of the past century have emphasized the importance of good footwear, it is but very recently that the military shoe has received scientific study.
+The marching ability of armies is second to no other military factor, yet, while enormous percentages of troops in campaign have been incapacitated by injuries to the feet due to shoes badly made, shaped or fitted, it has but lately been realized that the conditions were preventable.
+A board of officers convened for the purpose by our War Department has recently (1912) rendered its report in the form of a truly admirable study of the foot and the shoe.
+A number of important recommendations are made in this report, among which are: (a) The adoption of shoes made on a rational last (one developed by the board); (b) careful fitting by company officers personally; (c) full series of sizes carried in stock at posts; (d) frequent inspections of feet by company and medical officers.
+The War Department has adopted these recommendations and has published them in the form of an order, in which occurs the following sentence: "Hereafter an undue amount of injury and disability from shoes will be regarded as evidence of inefficiency on the part of the officers concerned and as cause for investigation."
+This places the responsibility where it belongs, and officers will do well to study most carefully the foot and its coverings.
+This may best be done by consulting the work "The Soldier's Foot and the Military Shoe," by Major Munson, Medical Corps, United States Army, president of the army shoe board above referred to.
+Major Munson lays down the following requirements for a good military shoe:

-- (a) It must be of good materials and well made. - (b) It must be fairly flexible, with pliable and porous uppers. - (c) The interior should be perfectly smooth, the heel broad and low, the sole but moderately thick. - (d) The arch should be flexible and without metal shank or other stiffening.

-- (e) It should have eyelets (not hooks) for fastening, and the tongue should lie smooth under the laces. - (f) The shoe should reach only a little above the ankle; it should be wide across the ball of the foot and should have a high toe cap.
+- (a) It must be of good materials and well made. - (b) It must be fairly flexible, with pliable and porous uppers. - (c) The interior should be perfectly smooth, the heel broad and low, the sole but moderately thick. - (d) The arch should be flexible and without metal shank or other stiffening. - (e) It should have eyelets (not hooks) for fastening, and the tongue should lie smooth under the laces. - (f) The shoe should reach only a little above the ankle; it should be wide across the ball of the foot and should have a high toe cap. - (g) It must be comfortable, neat looking, and light in weight. - (h) It must be easily put on and removed.